ko14/website-data/README.md

-Nightly screenscrape of NYSE/Nasdaq stock prices loaded into db and exported to json files
+Nightly screenscrape of NYSE/Nasdaq stock prices loaded into db and exported to json files on GitHub